CUNY-CL/citylex/README.md

 normally required.
 The process takes roughly five minutes with all sources enabled; much of the time is spent downloading large files.

+To generate a lexicon with all the sources that don't require manual downloads, run

+    citylex --enable_cmu --enable_subtlex --enable_udlexicons \
+        --enable_unimorph --enable_wikipron

 File formats
 ------------